 WIDE: Establishing shot of talent soaking cover glass in ethanol.

-Talent drying cover glass.
+DI drying cover glass.

-Talent securing cover glass to the metal MIW.
+Talent DI securing cover glass to the metal MIW.

-Talent curing the adhesive,
+Talent DI curing the adhesive,

 The next day, use an acetone-soaked swab to clean the assembled MIW of excess adhesive [1] before submerging the MIW by in 70% ethanol for at least 1 minute [2].
 After drying [3], store the cleaned MIW in a sterile Petri dish [4].

-Talent cleaning the assembled MIW of excess adhesive.
+Talent DI cleaning the assembled MIW of excess adhesive.

-Talent submerging the MIW by in 70% ethanol.
+Talent DI submerging the MIW by in 70% ethanol.

-Talent drying MIW.
+Talent DI drying MIW.

-Talent placing the cleaned MIW in a sterile Petri dish.
+Talent DI placing the cleaned MIW in a sterile Petri dish.

 Before beginning the surgery for the window implantation, autoclave surgical tools and sanitize surfaces with 70% ethanol [2].

-Talent sanitizing surfaces.
+Talent DI sanitizing surfaces.

 Prepare a sanitized tabletop for the surgery with a warming blanket covered with a sterile field [1].
 Set the warming blanket such that the temperature measured on top of the sterile field is 40 degrees Celsius [2].

-Talent placing a sanitized tabletop for the surgery.
+Talent DI placing a sanitized tabletop for the surgery.

-Talent saetting up the temperature.
+Talent DI setting up the temperature.

 Use auxiliary cold lighting and magnifying glasses for the surgical procedure [1].
 Wear PPE consisting of a sterile, single-use lab coat, surgical sleeves, gloves, eye protection, and face mask as recommended by the surgical best practices [2].

-Talent arranging auxiliary cold lighting and magnifying glasses for the surgical procedure.
+Talent DI arranging auxiliary cold lighting and magnifying glasses for the surgical procedure.

-Talent wearing PPE.
+Talent DI wearing PPE.

 Remove the fur of the anesthetized mouse at the 4th inguinal mammary gland with a depilatory cream [1] and rinse the surgical site with a sterile water-soaked gauze [2].
 Then, prepare the depilated surgical site for surgery by sanitizing the skin surface with 3 alternating betadine and ethanol scrubs [3].

-Talent removing the fur of the mouse.
+Talent DI removing the fur of the mouse.

-Talent rinsing the surgical site with a sterile water-soaked gauze.
+Talent DI rinsing the surgical site with a sterile water-soaked gauze.

-Talent sanitizing the skin surface.
+Talent DI sanitizing the skin surface.

 When done, gently lift the skin over mammary gland number 4 using forceps [1].
 Once the skin is pulled away from the body wall, remove a 1-millimeter section of the dermal layer at the tip of the forceps with surgical micro-scissors [2].
 If bleeding occurs, apply gentle pressure with a sterile gauze until the bleeding stops [3].

-Talent lifting the skin over mammary gland.
+Talent DI lifting the skin over mammary gland.

-Talent removing section of dermal layer to start incision.
+Talent DI removing section of dermal layer to start incision.

-Talent applying pressure with with a sterile gauze.
+Talent DI applying pressure with a sterile gauze.

 Without cutting the underlying gland, create a 10-millimeter incision [1] and then release the mammary gland from the dermal layer with gentle movement of the forceps.
 [2].